 According to Texas laws, you can have your arrest record and records related to your criminal charges completely removed through a legal process called expunction.
 Also known as expungement, a successful expunction will erase and destroy all files and records of your arrest, including all paper documents and digital records maintained by the police, prosecutor, and the court.
 However, not everyone qualifies for an expungement.
 If you’re not qualified for expunction, an Order of Non-disclosure can be a good alternative for you.

 A non-disclosure order is a court-issued order that limits who can know about your criminal record.
 A non-disclosure order essentially seals the record of your arrest and prosecution, so it becomes inaccessible for most background checks.
 However, certain government agencies and the police can still see your record, but they can only share any information it contains with approved parties.
 The order also ensures that you no longer need to include the arrest on housing, jobs, or educational applications.

-Who is Eligible for Record Sealing in Richmond, Texas?
+Who is Eligible for Record Sealing in Sugar Land, Texas?